BFF Editing

 Picture

-Jami Gold - writer, editor, workshop host, blogger, entrepreneur - this woman seems to do it all.
-She has some wonderful Worksheets and Workshops as well as articles on writing.
+Jami Gold is a writer, editor, workshop host, blogger, and entrepreneur.
+Jami has some wonderful Worksheets and Workshops as well as articles on writing.

 Picture